 11'22" is a sound landscape / poem / art work created using audio samples collected from electronic literature, language, and literacy conferences.
-11'22" traverses these genres of electronic sonority, suggesting comprehension through the act of listening.
+The intent is to broadly explore electronic language through the act of listening.
 The work's title comes from its length, eleven minutes and twenty two seconds.
-Artist Statement.

 Exhibitions / Publications / Broadcasts